 Note: Honey and banana cannot help with an acute exacerbation.
 However, both can help reduce airway inflammation and better control symptoms, along with other medications.

-Note: It should be noted that very hot baths and hot steam may actually worsen the symptoms in some asthmatic patients.
+Note: Very hot baths and hot steam may actually worsen the symptoms in some asthmatic patients.
 Therefore, this alternative therapy should only be used with caution and not for too long a period.

-Asthma may be undertreated and, therefore, may get worse with age.
+Asthma tends to worsen with age.
 A patient with undertreated or inappropriately treated asthma will typically have worsening of symptoms with increasing age.
+(11)

 Among those who received appropriate treatment, 25% will experience worsening of asthma symptoms with age.

 Seek medical attention so your medications can be adjusted to keep the condition from deteriorating any further.

 Pregnancy may also worsen asthma symptoms.
 (12) Thus, patients who are pregnant should be cautious and aware of this possibility, so their inhalers and medications are properly adjusted.